 The functions and responsibilities of the Audit Committee are generally to provide independent advice in terms of reviewing the efficiency of the risk management systems and the controls in place, and to monitor the financial reporting process, to review and provide advice on the strength of the internal control systems, to review the financial statements and evaluate the independence of the statutory auditor to review internal and external audit, and to assess the corporate governance arrangements.

 The Audit Committee reviews significant accounting and reporting issues and recent professional and regulatory changes on Cyprus Investment Firms to understand the potential impact on the financial statements, in order to be able to assess whether such reports are complete and accurate.
 It also reviews the results of the audit with the management and its external auditors, including matters required to be communicated to the Committee under generally accepted audit standards.
 The Audit Committees evaluates the strength and efficiency of the internal systems and controls.
 Controls over financial reporting, information technology security and operational matters also fall under the auspices of this Committee.

-The Audit Committee of ACC is currently composed of three non-executive members of the Board of Directors.
+The Audit Committee is currently composed of three non-executive members of the Board of Directors.